christinerosquist/sentry-katacoda/sentry-tutorial/step1.md

 # Explore the sample React-application

 A sample-application should be available in the editor now (it can take a while to generate all the files so if they have not showed up yet - be patient.
-You should see a folder named "Src").
+You should see a folder named "src").
 You can browse through the different folders and files in the editor.
 To test the application, follow the steps below:

 1. Go to the root of the application by running `cd sample-app`{{execute}}